 Parmesan orzo and peas is an easy side dish to pair with your favorite protein for a complete meal.
 Orzo and sweet peas are coated in a light parmesan sauce with onions and garlic.
-Made in just twenty minutes in a single pan.

 Ingredients and substitutions

 - Pasta - Any type of dried pasta can be used in this recipe.
 Think about the size of your other ingredients (peas and diced onions) and choose your pasta accordingly.
-For this recipe, any small salad pasta would be a good choice.
+For this recipe, any small salad pasta would be a great choice.

-- Chicken broth can be substituted with vegetable broth or beef broth to add a different flavor.
+- Chicken broth - Can be substituted with vegetable broth or beef broth to add a different flavor.

 - Italian seasoning - Enhances the flavor of your pasta.
 Italian seasoning can be homemade or a store bought blend.